 Make it Manageable

 The key to reaching your goals is to make small consistent changes, gradually, over a period of time.
-If you have never run in your life and you want to go from couch to 5k, you might need to start with something simple such as walking around the block each day.
+If you have never run in your life and you want to go from the couch to running a 5k, you might need to start with something simple such as walking around the block each day.
 Break it down and then gradually and steadily increase the activity level from walking to speed walking, then to jogging.

 Find Your ‘Why’